pastasouriss/CV/cv.md

 ## Brief Self-Introduction

-I am a junior UX/UI designer from Minsk.
-At the moment I am studying at the Belarusian State University of Informatics and Radioelectronics (*BSUIR*) in the specialty _"information networks and technologies in the gaming industry"_.
-I strive to learn new things and am open to new acquaintances :)
+I am a 19-year-old student at BSUIR and a beginner UX designer.
+I am open-minded and love learning new things.
+I enjoy exploring fresh ideas and am excited to grow my skills in creating user-friendly designs.

 ## Skills